danielsinderson/DIY-Grad-School/README.md

 	- *Life Itself* by Robert Rosen
 	- *Philosophy of Biology* by Peter Godfrey-Smith
 - **Category Theory**:
+	- *The Joy of Abstraction* by Eugenia Cheng
 	- *Category Theory in Context* by Emily Riehl
 	- *Seven Sketches in Compositionality* by Brendan Fong and David Spivak
 	- *Polynomial Functors: A Mathematical Theory of Interaction* by David Spivak and Nelson Niu